|

 linked to other WDCs worldwide.
 In addition, the World Data Centre for

-Remote Sensing of the Atmosphere is the most recent data center in the WMO-WDC
+Remote Sensing of the Atmosphere is the most recent data center in the

-family; in cooperation with the World Meteorological Organization (WMO),
+; in cooperation with the World Meteorological

-techniques to properly validate data sets, including for example data
+and techniques to properly validate data sets, including for example data

 assimilation methods, are developed and tested.
 Aspects of the